Duet Night Abyss Commission Guide

 • You don't need to only attack Clue Cubes: Defeating enemies inches up the clue meter slightly.

-• From the starting location, heading south to find more Clue Cubes puts you in the direction of the first Star Player you have to eliminate.
+• From the starting location, heading south on any map to find more Clues puts you in the direction of the first Star Player you have to eliminate.
 By the time you take them out, you should be close to enough Clues to find the second one, assuming you don't avoid enemies on the map.
 Keep heading south until you get enough Clues and you should be in the direction of the second Star Player.

 • The Clue Cubes are in fixed locations.